 2. Buyers need a real estate agent for a reason.

 For buyers, purchasing new construction can be intimidating.
 Often, they will deal with the builder’s own sales agent.
 The buyers, in turn, need their own agent who will look after their best interests.
-Without one, they will be exposing themselves to a lot of risks with what is usually their most significant investment.
+Without one, they will be exposing themselves to many risks with what is usually their most significant investment.

-Most buyers wonder if they can use the services of a real estate agent when buying new construction in the first place.
+Most buyers wonder if they can use a real estate agent when buying new construction.
 Thus, it is the agent’s responsibility to inform buyers why they need a representative for this transaction.
 Agents are there to ensure that buyers know vital details that can be easily overlooked or forgotten.
 It is also the real estate agent’s job to ensure that custom features and upgrades are installed as agreed upon.

 3. The construction builder’s contract requires close analysis.

-As agents get more experience in new construction projects, they may notice that the process is easier than resale transactions.
-There won’t be a lot of negotiations over earnest money, deadlines, and post-inspection repairs.
+As agents gain more experience in new construction projects, they may notice that the process is easier than resale transactions.
+There won’t be many negotiations over earnest money, deadlines, and post-inspection repairs.
 The key here is to analyze the wording of the builder’s contract.

-More often than not, these builder contracts may contain verbiage that favors the builder.
-It is good practice to ask the builder’s sales person to get a copy of the contract immediately.
+These builder contracts may often contain verbiage favoring the builder.
+It is good practice to ask the builder’s salesperson to get a copy of the contract immediately.
 Knowing the contract by heart will help agents explain its contents in simple terms to the buyers instead of just reading it on the spot.
 Pay attention to the deadlines and terms that buyers should be aware of.

 For example, the agent should inform clients that builders will not change the materials and structural features when construction has started.
 Builders cannot deviate from the initial plans they submitted to obtain the building permit.
 There may also be terms regarding defects found during a walk-through.
 Most builder contracts would not let the client terminate the contract but, rather, let them fix the issue before the turnover.